dividedsky/dev_journal/content/blog/week_three/index.md

 I'm sure this is common knowledge to a lot of people, but for me it was a nice discovery that has made my knex migrations cleaner, simpler, and easier to read.

 # Part Two: Milestone Reflections

+Working as a team to convert a disparate set of components into a cohesive product has been quite a challenge.
+Though we may still have a bit of work to do to get there, I think we made a lot of progress this week.

+It's difficult to get a comprehensive idea of where the site is at when everyone is working on separate pieces of it.
+Some of us were working on Auth0, some of us were working on SendGrid, some of us were working on design.
+And we were all working, individually or in groups, on separate pages of the site.

+This makes it hard to get an overview of the site as a whole.
+Furthermore, if I'm working on one component and get it working, it may break when it's integrated with someone else's component.
+Or my component may break their's.

+We've certainly faced some challenges in this regard, and perhaps we're a little bit behind where we'd like to be.
+But I feel confident in the overall progress of our project, and I'm looking forward to making it shine next week.